 List the name of guests you want to invite

 Before creating the save the dates, know the full names of the guests you wish to invite.
 So, sit down with your fiancé and take the time to select the people you wish to share your big day with.
 You don’t want to miss anyone special to you as you want to spend that extraordinary moment with them.
+This includes thinking about evening wedding invites too.
 Once you are 100% sure of your list, you can start creating your save the dates.

 Choose the material and design